-Section 10302(ll)
+Initial Proposed Change: Section 10302(II)

 II) Scattered Site Project.
 A project in which the parcels of land are not contiguous except for the interposition of a road, street, stream or similar property.
-Pursuant to IRC Section 42(g)(7), a Scattered Site Project must be comprised of 100% Tax Credit Units.
+Pursuant to IRC Section 42(q)(7), a Scattered Site Project must be comprised of 100% Tax Credit Units.

-Reason: The proposed change incorporates the federal requirement that for scattered sites, all units must be rent-restricted as defined by IRC Section 42(g)(2), with the exception of any manager units.
+Reason: The proposed change incorporates the federal requirement that for scattered sites, all units must be rent-restricted as defined by IRC Section 42(g)(7), with the exception of any manager units.